How to Use Review Prompts to Improve Your App's Rating

 Try asking for a rating

-Just like no one fills out a survey at a restaurant unless food was cold or service was poor, fans of your app aren’t going to the App Store on their own time to search for your app and leave a glowing review.
+Just like no one fills out a survey at a restaurant unless the food was cold or the service was poor, fans of your app aren’t going to the App Store on their own time to search for your app and leave a glowing review.

 If you aren’t asking for a rating yet, the problem is actually pretty simple to solve: just ask!

-We released an updated app and within 48 hours, they received thousands of reviews and their rating jumped to 4.8.
+We released an updated app, and within 48 hours, they received thousands of reviews, and their rating jumped to 4.8.

 If you are asking, find a better time to ask